Skip to content

 Lifecycle Handlers

-Run commands based on workflow outcome:
+Execute commands on workflow events:

 yaml